Currency:

 Would you trust a site where:

-• contact form validation doesn't work properly,
+- the contact form validation doesn't work properly,

-• link gives 404 error,
+- the link throws a 404 error,

-• script not working properly?
+- the script Does not work properly?

 I would be skeptical about this.